lmoffereins/initials-default-avatar/readme.txt

 1. Initials are based on the user display name as selected on the user profile page.
 For unregistered commenters the comment author name is used.

-== Screenshots ==

-1. Plugin options on the Discussion admin page
-2. Default avatars on the Users admin page
-3. Comment thread on Twenty Thirteen

 == Changelog ==

 = 1.0 =